Retention, Tenure, and Promotion Rights & Responsibilities

 The provost is responsible for establishing timelines for retention, tenure, and promotion reviews and fulfilling the review responsibilities in Sections 4 and 5.

-If a faculty member is not recommended for retention or tenure by the provost, they may file a grievance as described in the Grievance Policy before the president’s review.
+If a faculty member is not recommended for retention, tenure or promotion by the provost, they may file a grievance as described in the Grievance Policy before the president’s review.

 A faculty member not recommended for retention or tenure by the provost will be reappointed on a terminal contract for the next academic year.
 The filing of a grievance and any subsequent appeal proceedings shall not extend the date of termination.
 Employment will terminate with the expiration of the terminal contract, even if the grievance process has not been concluded as of the date the contract expires.